denis-shishkov/drupal-audit/README.md

 Improve code quality to reduce maintenance costs and make future integration faster and more cost effectif.

-##Who can do an audit?
+## Who can do an audit?
-The person doing the audit needs to be a real expert In Drupal audits, Drupal skills are not enough: the person needs to have rock-solid programming skills, especially in PHP Also, experience in integrations, high-performance and security is hugely beneﬁcial
+The person doing the audit needs to be a real expert In Drupal audits, Drupal skills are not enough: the person needs to have rock-solid programming skills, especially in PHP.
+Also, experience in integrations, high-performance and security is hugely beneﬁcial.